microsoft/PowerToys/tools/project_template/README.md

 - Put the `ModuleTemplate.zip` file inside the `%USERPROFILE%\Documents\Visual Studio 2019\Templates\ProjectTemplates\` folder, which is the default *User project templates location*.
 You can change that location via `Tools > Options > Projects and Solutions`.
 - The template will be available in Visual Studio, when adding a new project, under the `Visual C++` tab.

+## Contributing
+If you'd like to work on a PowerToy template, make required modifications to `\tools\project_template\ModuleTemplate.vcxproj` and then use the dedicated solution `PowerToyTemplate.sln` to export it as a template.
+Note that `ModuleTemplate.vcxproj` is actually a project template, therefore uncompilable, so we also have a dedicated `ModuleTemplateCompileTest.vcxproj` project referenced from the `PowerToys.sln` to help keeping the template sources up to date and verify it compiles correctly.

 ## Create a new PowerToy Module

 - Add the new PowerToy project to the `src\modules\` folder for all the relative paths to work.